moesaleh/whipcode/docs/README.md

 REST API for executing untrusted code with Podman.

-Implemented as a stateless microservice with no user management, minimizing damage from potential zero-day breakouts.
+Implemented as a scalable, stateless microservice with no user management or authentication.

-Don't want to self host?
+> Don't want to self host?
 Head over to [whipcode.app](https://whipcode.app) to access the live endpoint.
+>

-Drop us an email at [hello@whipcode.app](mailto:hello@whipcode.app) if you'd like to get in touch.
+> Drop us an email at [hello@whipcode.app](mailto:hello@whipcode.app) if you'd like to get in touch.

 <details>
   <summary>Click to see default languages</summary>